 - Financial statement analysis

-- Taxation (for a maximum of 12 semester hours)
+- Taxation (maximum of 12 semester hours)

 - Financial accounting for government or not-for-profits